mt-cs/web-clicks-calculator/README.md

 * jsonschema==4.2.1: A Python library for validating JSON data against a JSON schema.
 The version specified here is 4.2.1.

 ## Run
-Run the script with encodes.csv and decodes.json file paths:
+Run the `click_counter.py` script with encodes.csv and decodes.json file paths:
 ```
-python script.py -e path/your/encodes.csv -d path/your/decodes.json
+python click_counter.py -e path/your/encodes.csv -d path/your/decodes.json
 ```
 The argparse module is used to parse command line arguments.
 The encoded_data_file and decoded_data_file variables are set to default values, but can be overwritten by command line arguments.
+The decision to use the argparse module is to allow other developers to pass their own data file paths using command-line arguments.

 ## Test

-This solution includes unit tests for each function.
+This solution includes unit tests for each function in `test_click_counter.py`.
 To test the program, run this script on command line:
 ```
 python -m unittest test_click_counter.py
 ```